vimeshjs/vimesh-ui/README.md

 </body>
 ```

-## x-include
+### 3. x-include

-Sometimes we just need to load a piece of html.
-The `x-include` is convenient to use in this case.
-The `unwrap` modifier is used to remove the host html tag.
+Includes HTML fragments directly into your page.
+Use the `unwrap` modifier to remove the host element.

 > /include-article.html